 PUPSI strives to keep your dog safe and happy throughout their stay.
 Please read and follow the rules below to help PUPSI maintain a safe and affordable daycare for your pet.
 Thank you for taking the time to read the following rules for our dog daycare.

 - Please walk your dog prior to bringing him to daycare (this helps to keep our daycare facilities as clean as possible).

 - All dogs must be checked for fleas upon arrival.
 If found, a flea bath will be administered at an additional charge to the owner.

 - Please provide any food or treats that your dog will require during their day.
-We do not recommend feeding your dog breakfast.
+We do not recommend feeding your dog breakfast as this can cause them to vomit once they start running/playing.
 If you would like your pup to eat after the morning shift, please bring the food in a re-sealable container and they will be fed while resting.

 - Please note the playground surface is astro turf.
 This is a NC Department of Agriculture recommended surface for daycare areas but, dogs not used to playing on this surface can get irritated pads which get tougher over time.
 In the summer time these areas are sprayed down and cool to the touch, and the groups are rotated for short periods of time depending on temperature and humidity.
 The more active your dog is playing on these surfaces (running, sliding, playing) the more likely they are to irritate their pads.
 Dogs are different in the amount that they will show (limping) signs that their feet are beginning to bother them.
 When we notice any signs of pad irritation they have to come inside for treatment and their playtime will be reduced to decrease further irritation.
 Pads can blister, crack, cut and bleed once these injuries have started.
 Your dog will probably have trouble walking on the irritated feet and require some downtime and ointment/cleaning regimen.
 Please note that this is not commonplace but can happen and we want you to be informed beforehand.